Ask Dr. Rin!: Kanzaki family

-As the main character, Meirin Kanzaki is a tweenage girl with the power of feng-shui divination whose potency and accuracy have been argued to exceed that of her father Shou who has his own feng-shui divination service, but for Meirin and the other members of Kanzaki-ke, Meirin's »Dr. Rin« online feng-shui divination help desk has caused many an awkward and disconcerting moment at home because the mere mention of Dr. Rin upsets Shou due to the fact that its heavy commerce is much of Shou's clientele base; as such, Meirin has to watch what she says around Shou so that her secondary identity stays a secret.
-A bit ditzy by nature, Meirin is nevertheless pure-hearted in her pursuits, the most notable of which is Asuka Yūki.
-Much of the series depicts Meirin trying to aid Asuka using her abilities only for Asuka to repulse her counsel because of his disbelief in the occult and his reality-tuned cerebral computation protocols not affording him the capability to understand Meirin's fascination with it.
-Meirin also owns a special hakke crystal which her grandfather reveals was given to her in order to protect her whose circumstantial instigation repulses away danger by summoning the dragon god Shenlong who then lashes out at the assailant.
-Eventually, Meirin learns to consciously bootstrap Shen Shin-long to proactively intercede for people due to her previous incarnation as the Priestess of Light (光の巫女).
+As the main character, Meirin Kanzaki is a tweenage girl with the power of feng shui divination whose potency and accuracy have been argued to exceed that of her father Shou who has his own feng shui divination service, but for Meirin and the other members of Kanzaki-ke, Meirin's online feng shui divination help desk has caused many an awkward and disconcerting moment at home because the mere mention of Dr. Rin makes Shō due to the fact that its heavy commerce is much of Shou's clientele base; as such, Meirin has to watch what she says around Shō so that her secondary identity stays a secret.